 In 2016 she finished her doctoral degree at the Economics Faculty of University of South Bohemia by defending her thesis ‘Current funding, accounting and management of one type of cultural institutions, their role, and ways forward’.
 The thesis compares the position of multi-ensemble regional theatres in the Czech Republic with similar types of theatres in EU countries, both from the perspective of business and management and in terms of their impact on society.

 Between 1996 and 2002 she worked in an international financial services provider Chequepoint as head of the Český Krumlov offices.
 From 2002 she joined the South Bohemian Theatre as finance officer.
 She became deputy financial director in 2004 and financial director in 2012.
 In 2014 she was appointed deputy director for planning, transformation, and development of the National Theatre.
 In 2018 she became Director of National Theatre Drama, and later became Administrative Director.
+Since 2021/22 season is on position of Administrative Director of the National Theatre.

 In 2006 Jana Dvořáková organised the first convention of theatre financial managers of the Czech Republic which was held in Český Krumlov and continued in the following years.
 In 2011–2014 she held courses about financing of non-profit institutions and management of multi-ensemble theatres at the Philosophical and Pedagogical faculties of University of South Bohemia.
 Since 2016 she has been a lecturer at DAMU where she teaches financial management and project finance at the Arts Management Department.